 A. Revetments, gabions or bulkheads may be allowed to protect a legally existing primary structure or authorized shoreline use after the Administrator has determined that other techniques, such as bioengineering, are not feasible.

-B. New and repairs to exiting revetments, gabions and bulkheads for a nonconforming use are prohibited, unless it can be demonstrated that it is necessary for the maintenance of shoreline ecological functions and is in the public interest.
+B. New revetments, gabions and bulkheads for a nonconforming use are prohibited, unless it can be demonstrated that it is necessary for the maintenance of shoreline ecological functions and is in the public interest.

 C. Revetments, gabions and bulkheads are prohibited in wetlands, and in salmon and trout spawning areas, except for the purpose of fish or wildlife habitat enhancement or restoration.